City prepares for Derek Chauvin's trial in death of George Floyd, Black Chicagoans hopeful for justice

 According to some legal experts, video of Chauvin's knee pressed against Floyd's neck will play a big part in the trial.

 "We have seen that in other cases here in Chicago, the Laquan McDonald case that ended up in a conviction," said DePaul University College of Law Professor Monu Bedi.
-"The main question for the jurors is going to be would a reasonable officer in this situation would have use this type of force.
+"The main question for the jurors is going to be would a reasonable officer in this situation have use this kind of force."

 After widespread looting last spring in the aftermath of Floyd's death, the Chicago Police Department and Office of Emergency Management said they are monitoring activity related to the trial.
 And they're working with other city departments to make sure they have the appropriate resources and staffing levels in place to ensure public safety citywide.